kea-dpd/.github/profile/README.md

 ## First run
 Our international, full-semester elective Digital Product Development is focusing on interdisciplinary, agile teams, establishing an early contact with companies, and their end-users, exploring market fit, entering into feedback loops, working with approaches to gain data-driven learnings.
 The intent is to develop digital products.
 This is not programming, this is product development.

-This international elective programme will run from August 2023 to December 2023.
+This international elective programme will start every semester (summer/winther)
 <details><summary><h2>Details</h2> (click to toggle expand/collapse)</summary>

 #### Intro